Childhood emotional neglect and scapegoating – part 3

 Sadly, if they ever do come to understand what was happening and work on healing themselves it also often gets dismissed and even mocked by those who they share their story with later in life.

-These types of examples can lead to different insecure attachment styles which I will cover separately.
+These types of examples can lead to different insecure attachment styles which are covered in part 2.

 Sibling Sexual Abuse